 We explore what anxiety is, how it relates to visible difference and disfigurement and how to manage the way it may be making you feel.

-As we move though the pandemic, you may feel like you are the only person who has reservations about restrictions being lifted and life “going back to normal”.
+As we move though the pandemic, you may feel like you are the only person who has reservations about restrictions being lifted and anxiety about returning to “normal” after coronavirus (COVID-19).
 Please be reassured that you aren’t.

 When restrictions are imposed, you may miss friends, colleagues, teachers and the routine of going to work or study.